godotengine/godot-docs/getting_started/editor/command_line_tutorial.rst

 The platform names recognized by the ``--export`` switch are the same as displayed in the export wizard of the editor.
-To get a list of supported platforms from the command line, just try exporting to a non-recognized platform and the full listing of platforms your configuration supports will be shown.
+To get a list of supported platforms from the command line, try exporting to a non-recognized platform and the full listing of platforms your configuration supports will be shown.